bhavrish/ogmazesolver/README.md

 Version 0:
   -find and express if a path between start and destination exists with a boolean value -identify key parts of recursion

+## known bugs
+Version 0's base cases work.
+The recursive solution still needs some modification and is under development.